-The Río Frío defines the landscape – south of the main Caño Negro dock it's a table-flat, swampy expanse of marsh and lagoon that is similar in appearance, if not size, to other famous wetlands such as the Florida Everglades or the Mekong Delta.
+The Río Frío is a table-flat, swampy expanse of marsh and lagoon that is similar in appearance, if not size, to other famous wetlands such as the Florida Everglades or the Mekong Delta.
 North of town, it’s a slender river that carves looming forest.
-During the wet season, the river breaks its banks to form one immense 800-hectare lake, and then contracts during the dry months from January through April, when water levels drop to the point where the river is barely navigable.
+During the wet season, the river breaks its banks to form one immense 800-hectare lake.
 By April it has almost completely disappeared – until the May rains begin.
-This cycle has proceeded without fail for millennia, and the small fishing communities that live around the edges of the reserve have adapted to each seasonal nuance.
+This cycle has proceeded without fail for millennia, and the small fishing communities around the its edges adapt to each seasonal nuance.